-But speaking from personal experience, those moments of boosting genius are never as easy as they look.
+Some more experienced racers are masters of their power-ups, but speaking from personal experience, those moments of boosting genius are never as easy as they look.

 After more than one race not having a clue how to use the power-ups, and another occasion where the advantage was wasted because I couldn’t reach my laptop (or phone with the Zwift companion app) I finally had my chance.

 Practice makes perfect of course, but the only circumstance I’ve been able to benefit from the bonus is to stop myself slipping away in the final kilometre of a 60km race around central London.
 I was then, of course, absolutely blasted in the final sprint.

 Fortunately I’ve only been subjected to this abysmal experience once.
 Some Zwift races come complete with a 5km rolling start, called a lead-in.

 In the professional peloton, the neutral zone is a slow processional amble to the start of the race, but in Zwift that is not the case.

 The front riders were pushing 500w for the entire roll out, splitting the peloton beyond repair and leaving me in pieces before the official race distance had even seen a dent.

 I was racing category B, and slipped back into a second group on the road while some of my cat companions maintained their spots at the head of the racing.

 This left me clueless and disheartened as I had no idea what position I was battling for in my category.